 IFRS 10, Consolidated Financial Statements, changes the definition of control under IFRS so that the same criteria are applied to all entities to determine control.
 IFRS 10 supersedes the guidance on control and consolidation in IAS 27, Consolidated and Separate Financial Statements, and SIC-12, Consolidation - Special Purpose Entities.
 The future accounting policy changes are effective for annual periods beginning on or after January 1, 2013 with early adoption permitted.
-The Company is currently assessing the impact of this change.
+The Company has not yet assessed the impact of the standard or determined whether it will adopt the standard early.